nicotine-plus/nicotine-plus/doc/PACKAGING.md

 ### Building a Frozen Application with cx_Freeze

-Follow the instructions on [installing MSYS2](https://pygobject.gnome.org/getting_started.html#windows-logo-windows).
+Follow the instructions on [installing MSYS2](https://www.msys2.org/#installation).
+Once MSYS2 is installed, launch the CLANG64 environment.

 Clone the `nicotine-plus` Git repository: